ChameleonCloud/docs/source/technical/images.rst

 Images
 ====================

-All instances in Chameleon, whether KVM or bare-metal, are running off disk images.
+All instances in Chameleon, whether KVM or bare metal, are running off disk images.
 The content of these disk images can be snapshotted at any point in time, which allows you to save your work and launch new instances from updated images later.
-While OpenStack KVM has built-in support for snapshotting in the Horizon web interface and via the command line, bare-metal instances require a more complex process.
+While OpenStack KVM has built-in support for snapshotting in the Horizon web interface and via the command line, bare metal instances require a more complex process.

 To work around this limitation, we provide the ``cc-snapshot`` utility that you can execute from inside your running instance.
 The ``cc-snapshot`` utility is pre-installed in all Chameleon supported appliances.
 You can find our appliances from the `Appliance Catalog <https://www.chameleoncloud.org/appliances/>`_.